KDE/digikam-doc/main_window/image_view.rst

 Renaming a Photograph
 ~~~~~~~~~~~~~~~~~~~~~

+You can change the filename for a photograph by clicking with the right mouse button over a thumbnail and selecting **Rename** :kbd:`F2`.
+Remember to keep the file extension (.jpg, .tif, etc.).
+You can also select multiple photographs and then press :kbd:`F2` to batch rename files.
+A dialog will open showing the list of selected photographs with their current name and the new name.

 .. figure:: images/mainwindow_advanced_rename.webp
     :alt:
     :align: center

     The digiKam Advanced Rename Tool

-You can change the filename for a photograph by clicking with the right mouse button over a thumbnail and selecting **Rename** :kbd:`F2`.
-Remember to keep the file extension (.jpg, .tif, etc.).

 The renaming pattern can be customize with the **Options** collection on the botton which contains original file name, file extension, owner and group, directory, a dialog for defining a sequence number and a dialog for adding date and time information, either fixed or based on the time information written by the camera into the image file.
 Each option appended to the renaming pattern can be customized with the **Modifier** button on the right side of pattern editor.